Robust and efficient data-driven predictive control: Preliminaries

 \begin{rem} Although the results of \cite{Alsalti2023_md} hold for the general case of irregularly measured data, in this paper we consider for simplicity that the offline data is complete.
-The results of this work are still applicable for the case of irregularly measured offline data, provided that one can compute $R_d$ from the available measurements (see \cite[Th.
-4]{Alsalti2023_md}, where successful computation of $R_d$ from irregular measurements can be guaranteed by design of input for certain patterns of missing data).
-For complete and exact (noise-free) data, one can already obtain $R_d$ for $d=\ell+1$ if \eqref{eqn_GPE} is satisfied (cf. Corollary~\ref{cor_kernelRd}).
+For complete and noise-free data, one can already obtain $R_d$ for $d=\ell+1$ if \eqref{eqn_GPE} is satisfied (cf. Corollary~\ref{cor_kernelRd}).
 Later in Section~\ref{sec_rob_eDDPC} when dealing with noisy data, $d$ assumes the role of a hyperparameter that can be tuned to enhance the performance of the proposed robust eDDPC scheme. \end{rem}

-\begin{rem} Depending on ($m,p,\ell,n$), the matrix $\Gamma$ in \eqref{Bmatrix} can potentially be numerically ill-conditioned.
-It was observed that when the $p$ rows of $R_d$ which are shifted in \eqref{Bmatrix} specify a minimal kernel representation of the system, then $\Gamma$ tends to have a smaller condition number.
-Reducing a non-minimal kernel representation is a difficult problem and will be pursued elsewhere.
-In Section~\ref{sec_examples}, we avoid this issue by devising a (heuristic) combinatorial method which tests different combinations of $p$ rows of $R_d$ that result in a low condition number of $\Gamma$. \end{rem}